install.packages('pak')

 22.4 Deploying your site

 The .github/workflows/pkgdown.yaml file automates building and deploying our app-package’s pkgdown site.
-This workflow file is configured to be triggered by specific GitHub events, build the website using the standard package files, then deploys it to GitHub Pages.
+This workflow file is configured to be triggered by a specific GitHub event, build the website using the standard R package files, then deploys the site to GitHub Pages.
 Below we’ll breakdown the fields and values of the workflow (and their functions):

 on: